 Connexus Credit Union Innovative checking account

 While it’s not designed specifically for seniors, this noninterest-bearing account does not charge a monthly fee or require a minimum balance.
-Connexus Credit Union maintains several branches in Ohio, Wisconsin and Minnesota.
-Members also have access to more than 6,000 shared branches and 54,000 surcharge-free ATMs.
+Connexus Credit Union maintains several branches in Illinois, Wisconsin and Minnesota.
+Members also have access to more than 5,000 shared branches and 67,000 surcharge-free ATMs.

 Those who don’t live or work in a location that qualifies for membership can also become a Connexus member by paying $5 to join the nonprofit Connexus Association, which promotes financial literacy and education.

 What to watch for: The Innovative account does not bear interest.
 Connexus offers an Xtraordinary checking account that does pay a competitive APY when certain requirements are met.

 - Discounts on loans when automatic payments are set up

 Available to customers over the age of 62, the LifeGreen 62+ Checking Account allows you to earn cash back from qualifying shopping purchases, with the cash deposited automatically into the checking account.
 Other account perks include discounts on qualifying loans when automatic payment is set up from the checking account, as well as up to a 60 percent discount on a safe deposit box.

 Regions Bank operates branches and ATMs in the South, Midwest and Texas.